victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 **Removing an edge between vertices**: similar to adding an edge, it's done by changing two values on a matrix or removing two items in a list of labels.
 Either way it's $\Omicron(1)$.

 **Removing a vertex**: similar to adding a node, the adjacency matrix needs to be rewritten, so it's $\Omicron(V^{2})$.
-But, if the graph was implementated with an adjacency list, each list of labels needs to be iterated to find the occurrences of the node to be deleted, so it's $\Omicron(V)$.
+But, if the graph was implemented with an adjacency list, each list of labels needs to be iterated to find the occurrences of the node to be deleted, so it's $\Omicron(V)$.

 ### Bidirectional Graph class